Empowering Healthcare Practitioners with Language Models: Structuring Speech Transcripts in Two Real-World Clinical Applications: Experiments Results

 \subsubsection{Results for Open-Weight SLMs}

-Table \ref{results_oe_oss_models} presents the results for four open-weight language models decoded with temperature 0 and a 1024-token context window.
+Table~\ref{table_results_oe} also presents the results for four open-weight language models using greedy decoding with a temperature 0 and a maximum of 1024 tokens.
 In the zero-shot setting, \texttt{Phi-3.5-mini-Instruct} (Phi3.5), \texttt{MediPhi-Instruct} (MP-Inst), and \texttt{Llama3-Med42-8B} (Med42) display limited overall performances.
 Nonetheless, Phi-3.5 records the highest \textbf{Provenance} accuracy among the open-weight systems, while \texttt{Llama-3-8B-Instruct} (Llama3) attains \textbf{Description} and \textbf{Reason} scores comparable to \texttt{GPT-4o} and \texttt{GPT-4.1}.
 Performance improves substantially with in-context learning.
 With two examples from the training set, MP-Inst achieves the top \textbf{Description} score surpassing \texttt{GPT-4o} and leads the open-weight group on the \textbf{Match} and \textbf{Type} metrics.
 Under the two-shot configuration, Llama3 attains the highest \textbf{Reason} score.

-Overall, we also notice parsing issues across models.
+Overall, we also notice parsing issues across open-weight models.
 While the zero-shot setting is affected at 10-20\%, the few-shot setting is more reliable at 1-4\%.
 Moreover, \textbf{Provenance} remains problematic for open-weight models also because of run-on sequences, highlighting the need for a multi-system solution.

 Although comparing \texttt{GPT-4o} with one example to open-weight models with two examples is not strictly equivalent, the contrast remains informative given the large differences in parameter scale, model transparency, and inference latency.